tidepool-org/dfaker/developer_documentation.md

 ##Repository Organization

 - `dfaker/` contains the main data generation file as well as modules for each unique datatype.
 Important files include:
-    + `data_generator.py` defines the core dfaker function that calls each datatypes and aggregates fake data for a set number of days within a single timezone.
+    + `data_generator.py` defines the core dfaker function that calls each datatype and aggregates fake data for a set number of days within a single timezone.
     + `tools.py` contains important tools used throughout dfaker to generate data.
     + `bg_simulator.py` generates the blood glucose simulator function used to create cbg data upon which every other datatype is dependent.
     + `insulin_on_board.py` provides functions that are used to calculate and store insulin on board values for any given time during simulation.